quasarbright/quasarbright.github.io/blog/soundness/soundness.md

 There is a caveat: For functions, these runtime checks can validate that values of an unexpected type are not returned.
 However, they don't help you with arguments.
 If you declare that a function can take in any type of number, but it can only take in integers, passing in a float will result in the same kind of runtime error as if you called it from untyped code.

 These runtime checks make using untyped code from typed code much safer.
-There are also runtime checks that make the other direction safe:
+There are also runtime checks that make using typed code from untyped code safer:

 Let's say you're writing a library in TypeScript.
 JavaScript users can use your library just fine, but the type information is lost at runtime.
 If you write a TypeScript function that takes in a number, there is nothing stopping a JavaScript program from passing in a string.
 Again, you're lucky if you even get a runtime type error.
 If you want to avoid this, you might check inputs of functions you export.
 But what if your library is used by TypeScript and these checks are unnecessary?
 And what if your library exports functions which take in other functions as arguments?
 Soundness solves these problems by inserting runtime checks when values flow from typed code to untyped code, but not when they flow from typed code to other typed code.
 For functions, a wrapper is inserted which checks arguments on the way in.

-Let's consider an example:
+Let's consider an example.

 Here is our typed library: